tranzexact/landing-page/README.md

 git add index.html
 git add -A
 ```
-* Commit the new changes into the repo
+* Commit the new changes into the repo, if messed up then use :wq and hit enter
 ```
 git commit -m "added index.html"
 ```